Lennie Moore

-Lennie Moore is an American composer and conductor of music for video games, film, television, and multi-media.
+Lennie Moore is an American composer and conductor of music for video games, film, television, and multimedia.

 Biography

 Moore is best known as the composer of the 1999 video game Outcast, and most recently, the Watchmen Motion Comic episodic web series.
 He has composed music on ten films, orchestrated for other composers on dozens of feature films and television movies, over 125 commercials, in addition to many video games including Outcast (2000 nominee for Best Music by the Academy of Interactive Arts & Sciences), Magic the Gathering: Duel of the Planeswalkers, Dirty Harry (unreleased), Dragonshard, The Lord of the Rings: War of the Ring, and additional music for Snoopy vs. the Red Baron and The Chronicles of Narnia: Prince Caspian.
 Lennie recently won a G.A.N.G.
 Award for the Watchmen Motion Comic web series.
 He also teaches as an adjunct professor at the San Francisco Conservatory of Music in the Technology and Applied composition program.